Klaus (The Vampire Diaries)

-"Klaus" is the 19th episode of the second season of The CW television series, The Vampire Diaries and the 41st episode of the series overall.
-It originally aired on April 21, 2011.
-The episode was written by Kevin Williamson and Julie Plec and directed by Joshua Butler.
+"Klaus" is the nineteenth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 41st of the series.
+It aired on The CW on April 21, 2011.
+The episode was written by Kevin Williamson and Julie Plec, and directed by Joshua Butler.

 Plot

 Elijah (Daniel Gillies) wakes up in the Salvatore basement after Elena (Nina Dobrev) removes the dagger from his body.
 Elena tells him to keep quiet so Damon (Ian Somerhalder) and Stefan (Paul Wesley) will not hear him.
 Elijah needs to get out of the house since he is not invited in, and Elena, to convince him that he can trust her, hands him the dagger.
 Stefan wakes up the next morning and discovers that Elijah's body is gone while at the same time, Klaus needs his real body and asks Maddox (Gino Anthony Pesi) to take care of it.

 Stefan calls Elena to see if she is okay and asks her where Elijah is.
 Elena reassures him that she is fine and that Elijah is with her, asking Stefan to trust her and let her do what she thinks best.
 Stefan, even though he does not agree with her plan, agrees, making Damon unhappy.
 Elijah explains to Elena how he and Klaus met Katherine and that Klaus is his brother.

 Jenna (Sara Canning) returns home after all the messages "Elena" left her about staying away from Alaric and calls Stefan to ask what is wrong.
 Stefan goes to meet her, only to find out that Alaric/Klaus is already there waiting for him.
 Damon goes to Alaric's apartment with Andie (Dawn Olivieri) to see if Katherine is there.
 When they find her, Damon gives her vervain to drink so that Klaus will not be able to compel her.

 Elijah continues to tell Elena the story of his family, and he reveals her that the curse of the sun and the moon is fake.
 Klaus and Elijah made that curse up, but there is another curse that is worse and it is on Klaus.
 That is the curse Klaus wants to break.
 At the same time, Alaric/Klaus tells Jenna about vampires but Jenna does not believe him.
 When she attempts to leave, Klaus tries to stop her, and Stefan attacks Klaus, giving Jenna the opportunity to escape.
 Stefan calls Elena to let her know that Jenna knows the truth, and Elena leaves Elijah to go to Jenna.
 In a flashback, we see that Elijah was in love with Katherine back in 1492.